ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    This is consistent with what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.

-* It MUST support all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the exception of the 'app_groups_diff' parameter, which MUST be supported and understood only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).
+* It MUST support all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the exception of the 'app_groups_diff' parameter, which MUST be supported only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).

 The following holds for an Administrator.

-* It MUST support and understand the parameters 'error', 'error_description', 'ace_groupcomm_profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support the parameters 'error', 'error_description', 'ace_groupcomm_profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

-* It MUST support and understand all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the following exceptions.
+* It MUST support all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the following exceptions.

-   - 'conf_filter', which MUST be supported and understood only if the Administrator supports the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).
+   - 'conf_filter', which MUST be supported only if the Administrator supports the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).

-   - 'app_groups_diff' parameter, which MUST be supported and understood only if the Administrator supports the selective update of a group configuration (see {{configuration-resource-patch}}).
+   - 'app_groups_diff' parameter, which MUST be supported only if the Administrator supports the selective update of a group configuration (see {{configuration-resource-patch}}).

 # ACE Groupcomm Error Identifiers {#error-types}